 A full list of sites that take your fingerprints can be found through the Vermont Crime Information Center website.
 Please check the status of sites that are closest to you.
-At our last check, all but one fingerprinting center is closed.
-The one center open is only taking fingerprints for educators living in the immediate area.
+At our last check, all fingerprinting centers were closed.

 Will Vermont permit student teachers and their Faculty Supervisors to participate in alternative virtual teaching experiences, so they can be applied toward the required weeks?

 Yes.
 Individual institutions can make responsible choices for the content for the remainder of the student teaching semester.
 The AOE and the Standards Board has only provided guidance on the in-school portion of the student teaching experience.